mayo-nesso/mayo-nesso.github.io/content/blog/2024/09/metaballs/index.md

 > All the details are in [`MaterialToLayerRenderPass.cs`](https://github.com/mayo-nesso/urp-metaballs/blob/main/Assets/Scripts/MaterialToLayerRenderPass.cs) take it a look, there are a lot of comments!

-What is left is create a new Layer, and assign our balls to it.</br>
+What is left is to create a new Layer, and assign our balls to it.</br>
 Then, we will unselect that Layer from the rendering process (since we are going to take care of the drawing itself)

 ## • Unity Scene